jrsawvel/Wren/README.md

 I use my Grebe publishing app to manage our home brewing blog at <http://birdbrainsbrewing.com>.
 I'm testing Wren by migrating content from that site into <http://beer.soupmode.com>.

-For search, I will rely on using Google and/or DuckDuckGo.
+For search, I will use Google and/or DuckDuckGo, but Wren also supports its own search mechanism.
+At the moment, the search forms are manually setup by creating an HTML page like any other article.
+I may make this its own template.

 When logged into Wren through a web browser, the author enters the commands in the URL after the site's domain name.